Aalyahmonday/ytbplus/FAQ.md

 - **In short**: _I'm not the developer of uYouPlus.
 All the developers who are mentioned in [Credits](https://github.com/qnblackcat/uYouPlus#credits) are the developer of uYouPlus._

 ***
+### Q: Is uYouPlus safe?
+- Eww, I'm afraid that I cannot answer this question.
+While most of the tweaks that are used in uYouPlus are open-source, there are two things that are not open-source:
+  - **uYou**: uYou is not open-source.
+But MiRO92 - the developer of uYou, is a very well-known and talent developer in jailbreak community.
+If you don't trust him, then I think you have no one left to trust 🤷‍♂️
+  - The YouTube ipa: you always can decrypt YouTube yourself.
+- After all, I highly recommend you build your own iPA of uYouPlus.
+See [Building - Wiki](https://github.com/qnblackcat/uYouPlus/wiki/Building)

+***
 ### Q: I got the IPA.
 How do I install uYouPlus?
 ❖ There are many tools to sideload IPA to your phone.
 AltStore and Sideloadly are recommended.
 See [Installation - Wiki](https://github.com/qnblackcat/uYouPlus/wiki/Installation) for more info.